Holiday amid pandemic: Americans divided on how to respond

 “For me, it’s a sign that we’re making real progress,” Cuomo said.

-Rain dampened the start of the holiday weekend in the northeastern U.S., where newly reopened beaches had been expected to attract throngs of people and test the effectiveness of social distancing rules.
-At Orchard Beach in the Bronx, which was crowded a weekend earlier, parking lots were mostly empty except for the large puddles.
+Rain dampened the start of the holiday weekend in the northeastern U.S., where newly reopened beaches were expected to attract throngs of people and test the effectiveness of social distancing rules.
+At Orchard Beach in the Bronx, which was crowded a weekend earlier, parking lots were mostly empty except for large puddles.

-Farther south, Trump played golf at one of his private clubs for the first time during the pandemic — the Trump National Golf Club in Virginia.
-He has been pushing for state and local leaders to fully reopen after months after closures and tight restrictions.
+To the south, Trump played golf at one of his private clubs for the first time during the pandemic — the Trump National Golf Club in Virginia.
+He has been pushing for state and local leaders to fully reopen after months of closures and tight restrictions.

-Parts of New Orleans were stirring to back life, with some restaurants and businesses opening their doors for the first time in more than two months.
+Parts of New Orleans stirred to back life, with some restaurants and businesses opening for the first time in over two months.
 Some remained closed, especially in the French Quarter, which relies largely on tourist dollars.

 At least a few out-of-towners trickled in.
 Greer Falls of Augusta, Georgia, wore a mask as he entered the Royal House restaurant for lunch.
 After weeks at home, he said he was ready for a change of scenery and didn’t want to miss a birthday celebration with friends he’s known for decades.

+Andrew Young, 29, said Lagoon has been a lifelong summer staple and when he learned the park would be open Saturday, he went online immediately to make a reservation for himself, his wife and 2-year-old daughter.
+Because a limited number of people were allowed entry, they found short lines and there always seemed to be just one other family on each ride.
+There were also sanitation stations and other measures to keep people distanced and feeling safe.

+“It was a lot of fun,” Young said.
+“Finally going, having some feeling of normalcy. … We had a very enjoyable morning.”

 Overseas, there was mixed news.
-New coronavirus cases in China fell to zero on Saturday for the first time since the start of the outbreak but surged in India and overwhelmed hospitals across Latin America.
+New coronavirus cases reported in China were zero Saturday for the first time since the outbreak began but surged in India and overwhelmed hospitals across Latin America.

-Many governments are easing restrictions as they face a political backlash and historic recessions brought on by the battle against the virus.
-In just a few months, the pandemic has killed at least 338,000 people worldwide and infected more than 5.2 million, according to a tally kept by Johns Hopkins University.
-It says more than 96,000 people have died of COVID-19 in the United States.
+Many governments are easing restrictions as they face a political backlash and historic economic recessions.
+In just a few months, the pandemic has killed at least 340,000 people worldwide and infected about 5.3 million, according to a tally kept by Johns Hopkins University.

+As the United States closed in on 100,000 confirmed COVID-19 deaths, the New York Times devoted Sunday’s entire, photo-less front page to a list of nearly 1,000 names of pandemic victims with a few words in memorial for each, culled from obituaries published around the country.
+“Continued on Page 12,” it read at bottom right.

-Turkey, which has recorded over 155,000 infections, imposed its toughest lockdown measures yet starting Saturday for the Eid al-Fitr holiday marking the end of Ramadan, and Yemen’s Houthi rebels urged believers to use masks and stay inside, as authorities try to contain infections at a time usually marked by days of multigenerational feasting and collective prayer.
+Turkey, which has recorded over 155,000 infections, imposed its toughest lockdown measures yet for the Eid al-Fitr holiday marking the end of Ramadan.
+Yemen’s Houthi rebels urged believers to use masks and stay inside, as authorities try to contain infections at a time usually marked by multigenerational feasting and collective prayer.

-Religious events helped spread the virus early in the pandemic; resuming gatherings of the faithful is an especially thorny issue.
+Religious events helped spread the virus early in the pandemic; resuming such gatherings is an especially thorny issue.

-Mindful of evangelical Christians who are key to his base of support ahead of November’s election, Trump on Friday labeled houses of worship as “essential” and urged governors to let them reopen this weekend.
-However, leaders of many denominations have said they plan to move gradually and cautiously.
+Mindful of evangelical Christians who are key to his base ahead of November’s election, Trump on Friday called houses of worship “essential” and urged governors to let them reopen this weekend.
+However, leaders of many denominations said they plan to move gradually and cautiously.

+In Minnesota, Gov. Tim Walz said he is scrapping a 10-person limit on gatherings and letting houses of worship open at 25% occupancy if safety guidelines are met.

+Archbishop Bernard Hebda of the Roman Catholic Archdiocese of St. Paul and Minneapolis welcomed the change but said priests should not reopen their churches if they can’t comply with safety measures.

-France allowed in-person services to resume starting Saturday after a legal challenge to the government’s ban on gatherings in places of worship.
+France allowed in-person services to resume Saturday after a legal challenge to a ban on gatherings in places of worship.

 One of the world’s major pilgrimage sites is reopening Sunday: the Church of the Holy Sepulcher in Jerusalem, built on the site where Christians believe Jesus was crucified, buried and resurrected.